When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 If your router doesn’t have a physical reset button, you can perform a reset through its web-based configuration interface.

 You are advised to use the router’s manual to reset manually.
-You can scan the web for your router’s model name.
+You can scan the web for the model name of your router.

 The manual will help you connect to your modem web interface and show you where the reset option is.